Approximate Diagonalization of Homomorphisms from AH-Algebras to Certain Simple Classifiable C*-Algebras

-As Lin points out in \cite{lin-diag}, if $a$ is a normal element in $M_n(A)$ for some unital \cstar-algebra $A$, then continuous functional calculus induces a unital homomorphism $\phi\colon C(\spec(a)) \to M_n(A)$ and approximate diagonalization of $a$ is equivalent to the approximate diagonalization of the induced homomorphism $\phi$.
-Similarly if $S$ is a set of commuting normal matrices in $M_n(A)$, then since $\Cst(S,1)\cong C(X)$ for some compact, Hausdorff space $X$, there is a unital homomorphism $\phi\colon C(X) \to M_n(A)$ obtained from the inclusion $\Cst(S,1)\subseteq M_n(A)$ and approximate diagonalization of the homomorphism $\phi$ is equivalent to the simultaneous diagonalization of finite subsets of $S$.
+Recall that if $a$ is a normal element in $M_n(A)$ for some unital \cstar-algebra $A$, then continuous functional calculus induces a unital homomorphism $\phi\colon C(\spec(a)) \to M_n(A)$.
+It is easy to see that approximate diagonalization of the element $a$ is equivalent to the approximate diagonalization of the induced homomorphism $\phi$.